andrerferrer/dedemos/README.md

 ### Dates (working with dates in general)
 - [Time in Rails](https://github.com/andrerferrer/time-in-rails#goal) - How to work with time (_latu sensu_) in `Rails`.
 - [Nice date](https://github.com/andrerferrer/nice-date-demo#goal) - How to implement an easy date picker in rails using the simple form gem.
+- [Better date picker](https://github.com/andrerferrer/flatpickr-demo#goal) - How to implement an easy date picker in rails using the flatpickr plugin.

 ### Devise
 - [Devise basics](https://github.com/andrerferrer/devise-demo) - How to implement the basics of Devise in a Rails app.